 Make sure that remote controls are kept out of reach of children.

-Install the wall control unit or wall mounted transmitter in a location where it is out of reach of children and the garage door is visible.
+Install the wireless wall control unit in a location where the garage door is visible, at a height of at least 1.5m, out of the reach of children and with the garage door is visible.

 Features